Ai Group Australian Industry Index TitlePrint this page

 Capacity utilisation

-• Capacity utilisation in Australian industry crept up to 76.5% in June from 73.5 in May.
+• Capacity utilisation in Australian industry eased down to 78.4% in September.

-• With contracting new orders and increased prices in June, it is likely that capacity utilisation will continue to trend down in coming months.
+• Some respondents indicated that if new orders improve, it is likely that capacity utilisation will increase in coming months.

 About the Australian Industry Index